You must get your pet microchipped before, or at the same time as, their rabies vaccination. If you do not, they’ll need to be vaccinated again.

 - revaccinate your pet

-- take new blood tests if you’re travelling from an unlisted country
+- take new blood tests if you’re travelling from country that is not ‘listed’

-You’ll have to wait the required time before you can travel if your dog is revaccinated or has new blood tests.
+You’ll have to wait the required time before you can travel if your pet is revaccinated or has new blood tests.

 If the microchip can only sometimes be read

-Your vet should try to read the microchip - if they get a reading they can then rechip your pet (the original chip is not removed).
+Your vet should try to read the microchip.
+If they get a reading, they can rechip your pet (the original chip is not removed).

 This must be recorded in the current pet passport or a new passport with: